 Our Stay in Sliema

-If you’re looking for waterfront or a beach type of place, Sliema isn’t the place to be.
+If you’re looking for a waterfront or a beach type of place, Sliema is not the place to be.
 They didn’t have any cafes or restaurants directly on the water, they were across the street which gave views of traffic instead of the bay.
-However, much of Malta is like this so I don’t know if a different area would have provided sitting on the waters edge.
+However, much of Malta is like this so I don’t know if a different area would have been better.

 Things to Do

 My favorite stop was Cafe Cordina, a beautiful cafe that is the oldest and most famous in the area.
 There is a large outdoor seating area surrounded by beautiful architecture, and the inside of the cafe is even more stunning.
-When you go walk in and look around you’ll see what I mean, and also be sure to try one of their famous desserts.
+When you go, be sure to walk in and look around, and try one of their famous desserts.